-Shelli M. Poe is Visiting Assistant Professor of Religious Studies at Millsaps College (Jackson, MS); Director of the Initiative for Vocational Inquiry, and Director of the interdisciplinary minor in Vocation, Ethics, and Society.
-She originally joined Millsaps as a post-doctoral Teaching Fellow in 2013, and has held a visiting position since 2014.
+Shelli M. Poe is Assistant Professor of Religious Studies at Millsaps College (Jackson, MS); Director of the Initiative for Vocational Inquiry, and Director of the interdisciplinary minor in Vocation, Ethics, and Society.
+She originally joined Millsaps as a post-doctoral Teaching Fellow in 2013, and held a visiting position from 2014-2017.
 She previously taught courses at the University of Virginia and University of Mary Washington.
 Her own studies were undertaken at the University of Virginia, Princeton Theological Seminary, and Bethel University (St. Paul, MN).

 Religious beliefs and/or reactions against them are deeply embedded features of most people’s lives on this planet.
 By studying religions—both one’s own tradition, if applicable, and others’ traditions—we learn that they are complex, various, and have capacities for self-criticism and change.
 By studying religions, those who are part of a religious tradition may become active shapers of those traditions, and all of us can develop greater respect for our religious and secular neighbors.